LogtalkDotOrg/logtalk.org/_posts/2019-06-25-multifile-predicates-dos-donts.md

 may depend on several factors including loading order and compiler implementation details.

-In more realistic scenarios, the hook predicates have some arguments that simplify filtering which multifile predicate clauses apply.
+In more realistic scenarios, the hook predicates often have some arguments that simplify filtering which multifile predicate clauses apply.
 Rewriting our greetings predicate:

 ```logtalk
 :- multifile(greetings_hook/1).